 WHAT OPTIONS EXIST FOR NON-RECRUITED PLAYERS TO CONTINUE TO PLAY SQUASH AT UVA?

 A: There is a thriving squash community here at UVA and players who are not recruited to the varsity team can continue to pursue squash through various channels.
-All undergraduates who are enrolled full time at UVA have access to McArthur Squash Center’s 16 courts, as well as the two courts at North Grounds, through their IM/Recreation membership.
+All undergraduates who are enrolled full time at UVA have access to McArthur Squash Center’s 16 courts, as well as the two courts at UVA’s North Grounds Recreation Center, through their IM/Recreation membership.
 Organized play is offered in the form of a UVA-affiliated co-ed club team, which is coached and facilitated by the MSC club pros and managed by student officers.
 There are several players at the 5.0 plus level on the club side and a number of undergraduate and graduate students do pursue squash at a high level through both IM/Rec programming and leagues and ladders organized by the MSC staff.